 The OMI initiator supports receiving PPDUs with a bandwidth up to the value indicated by the Channel Width subfield and with a number of spatial streams, Nss, as indicated in the Rx NSS subfield of the OM Control subfield and calculated in the Equation (27-3).

-The maximum number of spatial streams that the STA supports in reception(#16036) for a given HE-MCS as a function of the received HE PPDU bandwidth BW at an HE STA transmitting an OM Control subfield is defined in Equation (27-3).
+When the operating channel width of the STA is greater than 80 MHz, the maximum number of HE spatial streams that the HE STA supports in reception(#16036) for a given HE-MCS as a function of the received HE PPDU bandwidth BW at an HE STA transmitting an OM Control subfield is defined in Equation (27-3). (#16487)

 floor (Rx-NSS-from-OMI × (Max-HE-NSS-at-BW / Max-HE-NSS-at-80))